 Community Engaged Research Community of Practice

-The Community Engaged Research Community of Practice (CER-CoP) is a new student and early career researcher-led group auspiced by Melbourne Social Equity Institute.
+The Community Engaged Research Community of Practice (CER-CoP) is a student and early career researcher-led group auspiced by Melbourne Social Equity Institute.

 About